Hinterland Regional Park

 The City will be delivering a tree planting project from October 2020 to July 2021.

 There will be minimal impact to park access and signage will be in place for any temporary closures.

 For more information see our Hinterland Regional Park environmental offset project page.

 Hinterland Regional Park trail maps

 Suitable for most fitness levels with easy to moderate tracks.
 Some tracks are grassed.

-This park has an area where dogs may be exercised off-leash but under effective control - refer to the map below for details.
+This park has an area where dogs may be exercised off-leash but under effective control – refer to the map below for details.
+There is also dog agility equipment within a fenced section in this area.
 Dogs must be walked on leash in all other areas.

 A dog prohibited area is the signed part of a park, reserve, foreshore or beach where dogs are not permitted.
 Dogs are totally prohibited in all children's playground areas and within 200 metres of all flagged bathing areas.